-Trevi Fountain walkway to remain in place until end of the year.
+Trevi Fountain walkway to remain in place for duration of works.

-Rome has installed an elevated walkway across the front of the Trevi Fountain as the Baroque monument undergoes maintenance work ahead of the Vatican's Jubilee Year 2025.
+Rome mayor Roberto Gualtieri on Saturday inaugurated an elevated walkway across the front of the Trevi Fountain as the Baroque monument undergoes maintenance work.

-Workers were busy completing the temporary structure on Tuesday in front of hordes of tourists who are being kept at bay by barriers for the duration of the works which are scheduled to finish by the end of this year.
+Crowds of tourists queued up to cross the temporary structure, in place for the duration of the works which are scheduled to finish by the end of this year in time for the Vatican's Jubilee 2025.

 The city has attempted to keep alive the tradition of tossing coins into the fountain by creating a makeshift tub which has been poorly received by tourists and Romans who have dubbed it a "municipal swimming pool".